recruit-lifestyle/RandomImageView/README.md

 #Installation

-Just add the `RLSRandomImageView` folder to your project.
+Just add the `RandomImageView` folder to your project.

 #Usage
 There is a need to set up `widthCount` and `heightCount` property of the view.